Word: Morphology

 Morphology is the study of word formation and structure.
 Words may undergo different morphological processes which are traditionally classified into two broad groups: derivation and inflection.
-Derivation is a process in which a new word is created from existing ones, often with a change of meaning.
+Derivation is a process in which a new word is created from existing ones, with an adjustment to its meaning and often with a change of word class.
 For example, in English the verb to convert may be modified into the noun a convert through stress shift and into the adjective convertible through affixation.
 Inflection adds grammatical information to a word, such as indicating case, tense, or gender.

 In synthetic languages, a single word stem (for example, love) may inflect to have a number of different forms (for example, loves, loving, and loved).
 However, for some purposes these are not usually considered to be different words, but rather different forms of the same word.
 In these languages, words may be considered to be constructed from a number of morphemes.

 In Indo-European languages in particular, the morphemes distinguished are: